PaddlePaddle/Parakeet/examples/wavenet/README.md

 5. `--device` is the device (gpu id) to use for training. `-1` means CPU.

-example script:
+Example script:

 ```bash
 python train.py --config=./configs/wavenet_single_gaussian.yaml --data=./LJSpeech-1.1/ --output=experiment --device=0
 ```

-You can monitor training log via tensorboard, using the script below.
+You can monitor training log via TensorBoard, using the script below.

 ```bash
 cd experiment/log